sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 [info]
 hive>
 ```
+Note: If you are using docker image, it was pre-cloned to "/bootcamp" , and you can simply go to "bootcamp/sample/hive" instead.

 # Create table
 Before loading data, we first need to define a table just like we would if we were working with a database server such as SQL.